Professional wrestling match types: Kennel from Hell match

 A Kennel from Hell match was held at WWF's Unforgiven pay-per-view in 1999, between Al Snow and The Big Boss Man for the WWF Hardcore Championship.
 The match was held within a steel cage, but with the Hell in a Cell cage also placed over the steel cage and the ring.
 The objective of the match was to escape through the door of the outer Hell in a Cell cage first, with the added obstacle of hostile attack dogs that would roam the apron between the two cages.
 This match was conceived by Vince Russo as part of Snow's short-lived feud with The Big Boss Man—in which he had kidnapped and killed his pet chihuahua Pepper.

 After being unable to obtain trained attack dogs, Russo sought dogs from local owners on short notice.
 The dogs were playful and friendly towards Russo, and during the match, they were seen urinating, defecating, and trying to mate with one another rather than making any attempt at attacking the wrestlers when they stepped outside the steel cage.
-The match was deemed by critics to be one of the worst gimmick matches, if not one of the worst matches ever, in WWE history.
+The match was deemed by critics to be one of the worst gimmick matches, if not one of the worst matches in WWE history.